GiorgioZacharo/Trireme/README.md

 bash install.sh -c -d ./hpvm -j N source set_paths.sh
 ```
 This will clone and install HPVM under `Trireme/hpvm`.
-Then copy `hpvm-trireme` int `hpvm/hpvm/projects` and build HPVM with Trireme.
+Then it will copy `hpvm-trireme` into `hpvm/hpvm/projects` and build HPVM with Trireme.
 You can replace `./hpvm` with any alternative relative or absolute path that will be used as the root of the HPVM repo. `N` has to be set to the desired number of threads.

 ### If HPVM is already installed
 ```shell